What is Lease Purchase?

 A Lease Purchase agreement spreads the cost of buying a vehicle into three sets of payments:

-1. The first is a deposit that you pay before you get the car or van.
+1. Deposit you pay before you get the car or van.
 This is often around 10%, but can be up to 50%.
 The more you pay now, the lower your monthly payments will be.

-2. The second set of payments are your monthly instalments, which typically run for between two and four years.
-These are lower than some types of car finance, such as a bank loan or Hire Purchase (HP), because they only cover part of the cost of the car.
-Monthly payments may be a little lower than Personal Contract Purchase (PCP) finance because lenders charge slightly less interest.
+2. Monthly instalments typically run for between two and four years.
+These are lower than some types of car finance, such as a bank loan or HP, because they only cover part of the cost of the car.
+Monthly payments may be a little lower than PCP finance because lenders charge slightly less interest.

-3. At the end of the agreement you have the third type of payment to make: the final instalment, which is often called the balloon payment.
-This is usually several thousand pounds and has to be paid - you can’t just hand the car back such as with a PCP deal.
-However, there’s usually the option of extending the lease agreement by making additional monthly payments or refinancing the vehicle to cover the balloon payment, if you are unable or unwilling to pay the lump sum.
+3. Final instalment, which is often called the balloon payment is usually several thousand pounds and has to be paid - you can’t just hand the car back such as with a PCP deal.
+However, there’s usually the option of extending the lease agreement by making additional monthly payments or refinancing the vehicle.

 Lease Purchase: good for